I am very passionate about studying plants and flowers. I love to garden in my free time.

 Gardenia flowers, popularly known as gandharaj flowers in India, are especially known for their unique fragrance.
 The word 'gandharaj' can be translated as "king of fragrances," which is an indication of how highly-regarded this flower is in South Asia.

 Gardenia flowers are medium-sized, beautiful white flowers produced in evergreen shrubs that are native to tropical and subtropical regions, and they are perfect for ornamental gardens.

 The word 'nishagandhi' is Indian for "flower that scents at night."

 Epiphyllum oxypetalum are actually native to America.
 The plants are cactus species that blooms at night.
 The flowers are large and unique shaped, with a very large stamen.

 However, there is nothing comparable with the pleasant fragrance of this flower along with its unique beauty, so it is also called "the queen of flowers."

 The white butterfly ginger flowers look much like beautiful white butterflies.
 They have shiny and silky petals that look so bright at night.
 Apart from their beauty, the flowers are very fragrant and they stay fresh in the plants for a couple of days.

 I have had these plants in our garden once and I have loved the flowers since I have known them.
-The flowers have very delicate stems and petals, but they are so pretty and lovely garden flowers.
-It is very easy to plant them and propagate them, as they naturally propagate from their roots itself.
+The flowers have very delicate stems and petals, but they are lovely garden flowers.
+It is very easy to plant them and propagate them, as they naturally propagate from their roots.

 8. Tuberoses: Polianthes tuberosa

-Tuberose leis are popular in Hawaii, even for weddings and other celebrations.
+Tuberose leis are popular in Hawaii for weddings and other celebrations.
 In India also, tuberose garlands are popular for weddings.
 These flowers are also considered sacred in India.